 GUIDE – We recommend you to join a Guided Tour to Molden.

-SEASON – Mid June to Mid September, depending on temperature and snow.
+SEASON – Mid June to Mid September, these are approximate dates that depends on the weather, temperature and the amount of snow in the mountains.

 NOTE – We recommend to use a map and compass on this hike since parts of the hike go in areas where there is no trail.
 It also often happens that Molden is shrouded in fog.